 Principles and Practices of Learning about, Integrating, Applying, and Sharing NVC from a Systemic Perspective

 The following map represents work undertaken by Inbal Kashtan and Miki Kashtan starting in 2001, and continued by Miki following Inbal’s death, with more and more engagement with others over time, primary among them being Emma Quayle, Verene Nicolas, and Arnina Kashtan.
-The work to complete it continues and once completed, it is estimated that the total length of the packets will reach about 1,200 pages.
-Currently, 283 pages are available for download in 11 packets, and new packets will be added as they become ready.
-The current estimate is that project will be complete by August 2022, and updated every 4 months.
+The work to complete it continues and once completed, it is estimated that the total length of the packets will reach over 1,700 pages.
+Currently, the project is nearing completion and new packets are being added as they become ready.
+The current estimate is that 41 packets will be complete by December 2022, and the remaining 8 some time in 2023.

 These packets are available to anyone on a gift economy basis.
 They are offered to anyone who wants them, without any expectation or requirement of money coming to us.
 We are participating, in this way, in re-seeding the flow of generosity in the world instead of continuing to uphold the exchange economy.

 We are inviting you to ask yourself whether you too would like to step into this flow.
 It’s impossible to quantify the amount of labor that has gone into creating the packets, nor would we ever want to ask for money in exchange for that labor.
 Rather than acknowledgement of work put in, we ask: do you have a willingness to contribute money to us?
 This would mean that Miki, in particular, can support NGL’s sustainability with less intensity in terms of her working conditions: either by doing fewer working hours, and/or by having more capacity to hire support and reduce her workload that way.
 The net benefit will be taking less time to complete the remaining packets that are described below.